-Nonnative plant cover during Year 4 is required to be less than 5 percent in LBVI habitat mitigation areas.
-The overall nonnative and invasive cover for the Phase 2 areas during Year 4 was approximately 0.3 percent, which is approximately 4.7 percent below the performance standard of less than 5 percent.
-Therefore, this performance standard was met for Year 4.
-Ongoing weed abatement efforts in the mitigation areas continues to decrease the level of nonnative and invasive plant species; however, eradication of problematic invasive weeds, such as perennial pepperweed, over large areas can be very difficult without the use of systemic herbicides.
+Nonnative plant cover during Year 1 is required to be less than 5 percent in LBVI habitat mitigation areas.
+In all other habitat types, nonnative plant cover has the following Year 1 performance standards: no more than 25 percent annual herbaceous species/grasses, no more than 15 percent woody species/perennial herbs, and no more than 5 percent Cal-IPC Moderate or High threat invasive species.
+The Year 1 performance standard for nonnative plant cover was achieved for the LBVI and CSS habitats.
+The overall nonnative and invasive cover for the LBVI habitat was found to be 0.1 percent and 3.6, respectively and the overall nonnative and invasive cover for the CSS habitat was found to be 0 percent.
+Ongoing weed abatement efforts in the mitigation areas continue to decrease the level of nonnative and invasive plant species; however, eradication of problematic invasive weeds, such as perennial pepperweed, over large areas can be very difficult without the use of systemic herbicides.